andrewmkhoury/notes/ai/ai-impact/README.md

 Fast-forward another decade—now it’s 2045.
 AI is everywhere, from neuromorphic chips in our handheld devices to autonomous robots that navigate disaster zones without endangering human rescuers.
 This may sound like science fiction, but experts believe such advancements are well within reach, given current trends.
 In the next sections, we’ll dive into the details of how AI could reshape our professional and personal lives, supported by tangible projections.

 ---
-Below is a rewritten version of **The Rise of AI Across Industries** section, incorporating **more diverse job sectors** and **additional areas of technology** where AI is expected to have a transformative impact.

----

 ## The Rise of AI Across Industries